ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 {:screen: .screen}
 {:tip: .tip}

-# Install `rclone`
+# Using `rclone`

-Rclone is a Go program and comes as a single binary file.
+`rclone` is a Go program and comes as a single binary file.
+It is useful for keeping directories synchronized and for migrating data between storage platforms.

+## Install `rclone`

+There are a few ways to get `rclone` depending on your environment.
-## Quickstart Installation
+### Quickstart Installation
 *  Download the relevant binary - https://rclone.org/downloads.
 *  Extract the `rclone` or `rclone.exe` binary from the archive.
 *  Run `rclone config` to setup.

-## Script Installation
+### Script Installation

 To install rclone on Linux/macOS/BSD systems, run:
 ```